jakearchibald/jakearchibald.com/static-build/posts/2021/03/f1-perf-part-1/index.md

 Some of these delays overlap, so let's dive in:

 This was a really interesting one to profile.
-More often than not, poor content-render performance is down to JavaScript in some way, but in this case it looks like someone has done the right thing and avoided JS blocking, but non-JS things have spoiled the performance party.
+More often than not, poor content-render performance is down to JavaScript in some way, but in this case it looks like someone has done the right thing and avoided render-blocking JS, but non-JS things have spoiled the performance party.

-I use [Chrome DevTools' "Performance" panel](https://developers.google.com/web/tools/chrome-devtools/evaluate-performance/) during development to measure page performance, and later use [WebPageTest](https://www.webpagetest.org/) to test it on a low-end device.
+I use [Chrome DevTools' "Performance" panel](https://developer.chrome.com/docs/devtools/evaluate-performance/) during development to measure page performance, and later use [WebPageTest](https://www.webpagetest.org/) to test it on a low-end device.
 WebPageTest gives you a waterfall of resources, and since the page renders around the 17s mark, I focus on everything that loads before that (don't worry if you don't understand it yet):

 <figure class="full-figure max-figure">
 <img style="width: 100%; height: auto;" width="486" height="264" alt="" decoding="async" loading="lazy" src="asset-url:./alpha-tauri-waterfall.png">